gmazzap/Faber/README.md

 ##Saving Closures as Properties

-By default, when a closure is added to container it's considered a factory closure for a service, but if you want to store a closure as a property you can use the **`protect()`** method:
+When a closure is added to container by default it's considered a factory closure for a service.
+If you want to store a closure as a property you can use the **`protect()`** method:

     $container->protect( 'greeting', function() {
       return date('a') === 'am' ?
 'Good Morning' : 'Good Evening';